vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 <img src="/images/fulls/social-interest/seconds.png" class="chart image">

 It is clear that many images are missing precision in the timestamp.
-A difference in the client that was used to upload the image perhaps?
+Perhaps a difference in the client that was used to upload the image?

 These small inaccuracies in the time stamp won't affect the social interest analysis that we're interested in much.
-While we will have to factor out the confounding variable of time, the impact that this variable has on our response (likes) is over a period of years, not hours.
+While we will have to factor out the confounding variable of time, the impact that this variable has on our like response is over a period of years, not hours.

 ### The "Instagram effect?"